jazzTheJackRabbit/p3_behavioral_cloning/README.md

   <p align="center">Recovering from going off-track</p>
 </p>

-Some of the challenging parts of the track occur along a small percentage of the track, I gathered more data around these regions by driving the simulator around these regions multiple times in the forward and backward directions - this helped generalize the model for different types of track.
+Some of the challenging parts of the track occur along a small percentage of the track, I gathered more data around these regions by driving the simulator around these regions multiple times in forward and backward directions - this helped generalize the model for different types of tracks.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the dataset, I also flipped images and angles to further help generalize the dataset.
 For example, here is an image that has then been flipped:

 <p align="center">
   <img src="./output_images/original.jpg" width="40%"/>